muldjord/skyscraper/README.md

 ### Install prerequisites
 #### Linux
 Skyscraper needs Qt5.3 or later to compile.
-For a Retropie, Ubuntu or other Debian derived distro, you can install it using the following commands:
+For a Retropie, Ubuntu or other Debian derived distro, you can install Qt5 using the following commands:
 ```
 $ sudo apt-get update
 $ sudo apt-get install build-essential qt5-default